rohit01/blog_backup/_posts/2014-04-12-setting-up-python-virtual-environment.md

 ---
 layout: post
-categories: [python, virtual environment, virtualenv, venv]
-disqus_comments: true
-social_buttons: true
 date: 2014-04-12 00:25:00 IST
 title: Setting up python vitual environment
 redirect_from:
   - /setting-up-python-virtual-environment.html
+categories:
+  - technology
+tags:
+  - python
+  - virtual environment
+  - virtualenv
+  - venv
 ---

 Using python virtual environment for development is highly recommended and is widely used by python programmers.
 Debian/Ubuntu commands to install python virtualenv are as follows: